d-wiltshire/Amazon_Vine_Analysis/README.md

   * The percentage of Vine reviews giving 5-star reviews was 31.914893617021278% .
 The percentage of NON-Vine reviews giving 5-star reviews was 51.80578808897393% .

-Results: Using bulleted lists and images of DataFrames as support, address the following questions:

-How many Vine reviews and non-Vine reviews were there?
-How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+## Summary

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+From these results it does not appear that there is any positivity bias for 5-star reviews in the Vine program, since the percentage of 5-star reviews among all Vine (paid) reviews in this dataset was 31.9%, and the percentage of 5-star reviews among non-paid reviews was 51.8%.

 Then, provide one additional analysis that you could do with the dataset to support your statement.